Importing a database in the .csv format

 • The date and weight are mandatory, all other fields are optional

-• Trend values are regenerated on import, so can be left empty
+• Trend values are ignored and regenerated on import

-Also note that the .csv is merged with the existing database, so you can import multiple files separately.
+Imported .csv files are merged with the existing database, so it is possible to perform multiple imports separately.

 Libra will attempt to give helpful feedback when the import fails, but if you’re struggling to import a .csv file, please reach out at support@libra-app.eu.